Photo: Joy Yagid

 Prior to becoming part of the TSTI community, Cantor Moses served for three years as Cantor-Educator at Temple Anshe Sholom in Hamilton, Ontario.
 Before ordination, Cantor Moses enjoyed a career in professional and community theatre.
 She enjoyed playing favorite roles in such beloved shows as Annie, Jekyll and Hyde, Into the Woods, Hank the Cowdog, Hershel and the Hannukah Goblins, the Phantom of the Alamo, and many many more with companies across the country, but most especially with her mother’s theatre company, the Beth-El Players!

-She resides with her husband Aaron, daughter Alexandra, and son Levi in West Orange.
+She resides with her husband, Aaron, and two children in West Orange.

 Student Cantor